Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - **Direct extension of original 802.11 Prime (1997)** <br> <br>
     - **`More Data Rates available`**: Data rates with varying modulation types: 1, 2, 5.5 and up to 11 Mbps using Adaptative Rate Selection also known as Dynamic Rate Switching <br> <br>
-    - **`Dynamic Rate Switching`**: It can operate at 11 Mbit/s, but scale back to 5.5, then to 2, then to 1 Mbit/s in order to decrease the rate of re-broadcasts that result from errors. <br> <br>
+    - **`Dynamic Rate Switching`**: It can operate at 11 Mbit/s, but scale back to 5.5, then to 2, then to 1 Mbit/s in order to decrease the rate of re-broadcasts that result from errors.

 ## 📡⚙️🧬 `802.11a` / `Wi-Fi 2` / `OFDM`
 _IEEE802.11a is the first wireless standard to employ packet based OFDM: Orthogonal Frequency Division Multiplexing | Using the 5 GHz band gives 802.11a a significant advantage, since the 2.4 GHz band is heavily used to the point of being crowded.
 Degradation caused by such conflicts can cause frequent dropped connections and degradation of service | The effective overall range of 802.11a is slightly less than that of 802.11b/g; 802.11a signals cannot penetrate as far as those for 802.11b because they are absorbed more readily by walls and other solid objects in their path and because the path loss in signal strength is proportional to the square of the signal frequency | he increased number of usable channels (4 to 8 times as many in FCC countries) and the near absence of other interfering systems (microwave ovens, cordless phones, baby monitors) give 802.11a significant aggregate bandwidth and reliability advantages over 802.11b/g. | 802.11a offered less interference from other devices but initially had lower adoption due to higher costs and shorter range._